sandeshshinde284-bit/analystiq-hackathon/README.md

         *   Product / Technology
         *   Market Size
         *   Traction / Financials

+ ### Functionality 4: Verifiable Insights with "Source of Truth"

+*   **Goal:** To build ultimate trust and transparency by allowing the user to instantly verify any key metric or claim against the original source document.
+This feature directly answers the investor's question: "How do I know the AI is right?"

+*   **UI Components:**

+1.  **Source Icon:** A small, non-intrusive icon (e.g., a document 📄 or link icon 🔗) placed next to key data points on the Deal Memo Dashboard (e.g., next to "Runway: 18 Months").
+2.   **Source Modal:** A pop-up window that appears when the user clicks the Source Icon.
+3.   **Highlighted Snippet:** Inside the modal, an image of the relevant section of the source document (e.g., a pitch deck slide) will be displayed.
+A clear visual highlight (e.g., a yellow transparent box) will be overlaid on the exact text or chart from which the data was extracted.

 *   **User Experience (UX) Flow:**
     1. On the dashboard, the user clicks the "Settings" icon.
     2. The modal opens.
     3. The user adjusts the sliders.
 For example, they might move "Team" to 80% and "Market Size" to 20%.
     4. As the user adjusts the sliders, the "Overall Recommendation" and "Confidence Score" on the main dashboard (visible behind the modal) **update in real-time**.
 This provides immediate feedback and is a powerful "wow" factor for a prototype.
     5. User closes the modal.

 ## 5. Proposed Tech Stack (For Final Submission)

 *   **Google Gemini / Vertex AI:** For core analysis, summarization, and risk flagging.